sbousseaden/EVTX-ATTACK-SAMPLES/README.md

 - Designing detection use cases using Windows and Sysmon event logs

+## Execution:
+1. Short time living scheduled task (4698 followed by 4699 in less than 1 min time window)

 ## Reconnaissance:
 1. PsLoggedOn.exe traces on the destination host
 2. BloodHoundAD\SharpHound (with default scan options) traces on one target host